JuliaDynamics/Agents.jl/docs/src/tutorial.md

 The [`run!`](@ref) function has been designed for maximum flexibility: nearly all scenarios of data collection are possible whether you need agent data, model data, aggregating model data, or arbitrary combinations.

 This means that [`run!`](@ref) has not been designed for maximum performance (or minimum memory allocation).
-However, we also expose a simple data-collection API (see [Data collection](@ref)), that gives users even more flexibility, allowing them to make their own "data collection loops" arbitrarily calling `step!` and collecting data as needed and to the data structure that they need.
+However, we also expose a simple data-collection API (see [Data collection](@ref)), that gives users even more flexibility, allowing them to make their own "data collection loops" arbitrarily calling `step!` and collecting data as, and when, needed.

 ## An educative example